yao-laboratory/MotifCluster/README.md

 ### Input:
-Input files:The bed file should use the same one in step 1, and already in input_files folder.
-result.csv and result_middle.csv produced by step1 in the step1's output folder.
+Input files: The bed file should use the same one in step 1, and already in the input_files folder. result.csv and result_middle.csv produced by step1 in the step1's output folder.
-Input parameter:'-weight_switch';You can define which folder you want to put the output results in.
+Input parameter:'-weight_switch'; You can define which folder you want to put the output results in.
 ### Command example:
 ```
 python3 MotifCluster/MotifCluster.py  calculate_score -input_bed human_chr12_origin.bed -input_result example_output_step1_1/result.csv -input_middle example_output_step1_1/result_middle.csv -weight_switch on -output_folder example_output_step1_1